hieu-png/VFEM-Prison-control-droid/README.md

-# VFE---Mechanoids-Prison-control-droid
 VFE - Mechanoids : Prison control droid

 VFE - Mechanoids: Prison control droid will add two new drones designed to non-lethally incapacitate their target.
 They exchange their toughness for extra mobility compared to the more lethal mechanoid, making them more responsive but not-suitable for warfare.